Asaf Simhoni: Haganah and Palmach

 During the Arab revolt, at the age of 16, Simhoni led a student revolt against the school that refused to participate in the war effort.
 He believed in turning to the Haganah for protection.
 In 1938, Simhoni joined the Haganah and actively participated in protecting the region around the kibbutz from Arab attacks.

 Simhoni became one of the first volunteers in the Palmach shortly after its establishment on May 15, 1941.
-Within two short months, Simhoni was involved in various operations in Syria under the command of Yigal Allon, near the Old Customs House near Katzrin in the Golan Heights.
+Within two short months, Simhoni was involved in various operations in Syria in preparation for the upcoming Syria–Lebanon campaign by the Allies under the command of Yigal Allon, near the Old Customs House near Katzrin in the Golan Heights.
 The purpose of the operation was to cut off the telephone lines of the Vichy French Army, in an attempt to prevent their occupation of areas under Mandatory Palestine.

 On June 8, 1943 he married Delilah Aisrzon.

 During the first two years of his service in the Palmach, Simhoni served as a platoon commander.
 He also served as a guide as part of his unit in the Jezreel Valley, Upper Galilee, and the Negev.
 In 1944 he passed a platoon commanders course and was appointed commander of the Palmach's first settlement in Beit Keshet, a small kibbutz in the Lower Galilee near the Kadoorie Agricultural High School.